cidetec-energy-storage/cideMOD/docs/source/model/p4d.rst

 :meth:`scale_variables <cideMOD.models.base.base_nondimensional.BaseModel.scale_variables>`
 and :meth:`unscale_variables <cideMOD.models.base.base_nondimensional.BaseModel.unscale_variables>`
 of the class :class:`NondimensionalModel <cideMOD.models.nondimensional_model.NondimensionalModel>`
-contains the implementation of this variable rescaling.
+contain the implementation of this variable rescaling.
 The rescaled variables are obtained with the following relations:

 * Spatial and temporal dimensions: